 It is possible to hire some City Council owned land for events, the most popular of which is Minster Pool Walk.
 If you are interested in hiring land owned by the City Council, please contact our Open Spaces Officer.

-All these areas are supervised by our Open Spaces Officer, Nick Burton.
+All these areas are supervised by our Open Spaces Officer, Nigel Boden.